Chasing Truth: Chapter 9

 Weeks passed, marked by tours during the day and nights with Tyler.
 The more time she spent with him, the more she liked what she saw.
 He kept her charmed and laughing, effortlessly wiping away the stress and strain of packed days.
 They went swimming, biking, and hiking.
 They lied out and watched the stars.
 He cooked for her.
 Amid the sandcastle competitions, movie choosing ceremonies, and the hilariously competitive game nights, spending time with him became the highlight of her day and she was looking forward to their night together.

-Unfortunately she was currently stuck cleaning up from a late diving tour with Todd.
+Unfortunately she was currently stuck cleaning up from a late diving tour with Keon.
 She peeked into the boat to see how much equipment there was and glanced down at her watch.

 “Got another date with the resident wannabe?”